YoniGR94/Symulation-aplication-of-M-M/README.md

 * [**M&M Pack Simulation Game**](https://yonigr94.github.io/Symulation-aplication-of-M-M/)

-For now, you can see the result: Probability of all colors of snack package be in couples by size of package and number of colors:
+For now, you can see the main result: Probability of all colors of snack package be in couples by size of package and number of colors:

 <img src="https://github.com/YoniGR94/Symulation-aplication-of-M-M/blob/main/Heatmap_all_evens.png?raw=true" width="600"/>

-### 📂 What’s Inside?
+### 📂 Inside the project

 ✅ Simulated M&M packages with different color distributions